devlmdavid/Learning_Diary-Full_Stack/README.md

 This repository contains all learning activities developed by _[David L M Augusto](www.linkedin.com/in/david-lm-augusto)_ while student at [Trybe](https://www.betrybe.com/) 🚀

 ⚠️**Note:** This repository is under construction and constant improvements!!
+The links are not working yet, I will make them available as I manage to implement content in them.

 _Ultima atualização 02/10/24_